ElGeroIngles/humanoid-villagers/guidelines.md

         - Add support for custom villages from other datapacks and mods for the naturally spawning villagers setting.
         - Add missing settings to the dialog menu to customize them.
         - Setting to allow for animations in mannequins, such as double crouching when near a player or enable the swimming pose while on water (defaults to true).
-        - Setting to allow for conversations between Humans (defaults to true).
         - Add non-binary option to the pool.
     - Other:
         - Remember to enable in `init.mcfunction` the last line so the config isn't applied everytime the user reloads the world.
-        - Add a lot of names and skins to the pools.
+        - Add a lot of names, dialogs and skins to the pools.
+    - Bugs:
+        - Dialogs tend do not reset properly.

 - Done:
+    - Setting to allow for conversations between Humans (defaults to true).
     - Setting to transform naturally spawning villagers from structures (and zombified ones too once they have been cured) to Humans, transform all villagers to Humans or only transform the specified entities to Humans (defaults to only villagers from villages).
     - Add support for baby villagers.
     - Setting to allow to hide the outer skin layers that the user may want to hide (defaults to show everything).